makersacademy/airport_challenge/README-myApproach.md

 Goal: Create a :take_off method for the Airport class -[x] Create a test to check if Airport responds to :take_off -[x] Pass this test and refactor
--[ ] Create a test to check if :take_off outputs a Plane -[ ] Pass this test and refactor
+-[x] Create a test to check if :take_off outputs a Plane -[x] Pass this test and refactor
+-[ ] Create a test to check if the plane has left the airport -[ ] pass this test and refactor
+-[ ] Perform a feature test to ensure your code is behaving correctly